maxim2266/ufw-stats/README.md

   COUNTRY: n/a
 ```

-In JSON mode the output is a JSON array of records each equivalent to the above, for example:
+In JSON mode the output is a JSON array of records each equivalent to the above, for example
+(pretty-printed for readability):
 ```JSON
 {
   "SRC": {